bigyin101/WordPress-Functions/README.md

 WordPress-Functions
 ===================

-A list of handy php functions
+A list of handy WordPress related php functions